Tetrads in Yang-Mills geometrodynamics: Complexions for the decoupled tetrad

 Using again (\ref{idenanti}), we can find the second identity for each internal value of $k$,

 When we make iterative use of (\ref{i1}) and (\ref{i2}) we find,

-In \cite{MW} the stress-energy tensor for the Abelian field was diagonalized through the use of a Minkowskian frame in which the equation for this tensor was given in (34) and (38).
+In \cite{MW} the stress-energy tensor for the Abelian field was diagonalized through the use of a Minkowskian frame in which the equation for this tensor was given in equations (34) and (38).
 In this work, for non-Abelian fields we provide the explicit expression for the tetrad in which the stress-energy tensor $k$ component is diagonal.
 The freedom we have to choose the vector fields $X^{\mu}$ and $Y^{\mu}$, represents available freedom that we have to choose the tetrad.
 If we make use of equations (\ref{i1}) and (\ref{i2}), it is straightforward to prove that (\ref{V1}-\ref{V4}) is a set of orthogonal vectors.
-If transformations of the vector field $X^{\mu} \rightarrow X^{\mu}+\Lambda^{\mu}$, with $\Lambda$ a scalar function, are introduced in an analogous fashion to \cite{A}, regarding these transformations in the general sense explained in \cite{A}, in the section ``general tetrad'', then, we can carry over each of the ``decoupled'' tetrads, the same conclusions reached in \cite{A} regarding isomorphisms, for instance.
-Even though these transformations do not work exactly as in the Abelian case, because the ``decoupled'' fields $\hat{\xi}^{(k)\:\mu\nu}$ are not considered to transform, as transformations that affect only the vector field $ X^{\mu}$, they behave as in the Abelian case.
+If transformations of the vector field $X^{\mu}\rightarrow X^{\mu}+\Lambda^{\mu}$, with $\Lambda$ a scalar function, are introduced in an analogous fashion to \cite{A}, regarding these transformations in the general sense explained in \cite{A}, in the section ``general tetrad'', then, we can carry over into each of the ``decoupled'' tetrads, the same conclusions reached in \cite{A} regarding isomorphisms, for instance.
+Even though these transformations do not work exactly as in the Abelian case, because the ``decoupled'' fields $\hat{\xi}^{(k)\:\mu\nu}$ are not considered to transform, as transformations that affect only the vector field $X^{\mu}$, they behave as in the Abelian case.
+The problem arises when we perform local $SU(2)$ gauge transformations in which case the ``decoupled'' fields $\xi^{(k)\mu\nu}$ do transform spoiling the invariance of the metric tensor.
 The ``decoupled'' tetrads are fundamentally providing information about the number of independent pairs of blades we can build at each point, but their transformation properties do not satisfy the requirement for the invariance of the metric tensor under $SU(2)$ local gauge transformations.